SLIG 2022 Courses

 Emily H. Garber, MA

-Throughout much of history, people of the Jewish faith have been on the margins culturally and strictly regulated economically and socially.
-Even in areas as diverse as Austria-Hungarian crownlands, Jews maintained their own languages, educational and internal governmental structures, and cemeteries.
-Jewish communities developed their own customs despite living within non-Jewish communities.
+Jewish genealogy is different.
+Throughout much of European history people of the Jewish faith have been on the margins culturally and strictly regulated economically and socially.
+They maintained their own languages, educational and internal governmental structures, and cemeteries.
+Jewish communities developed their own customs despite living within the greater non-Jewish community.

 Advanced New England Research: From the Colonial Period to the Early 1900s

 Beginning with the colonial period and moving to the 1900s, this course offers an in-depth look at New England research, specifically focusing on advanced methodologies and underused sources.
 Individual sessions will provide a deeper historical and social context for those tracing New England families, providing specific resources for each Connective, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 Advanced Southern Research and Sources

 This course will address more advanced methods in Southern research and look at lesser-known records and resources that can aid in tracing Southern families.
 Accessing manuscript collections, understanding transportation routes and records, searching occupational records, and locating court and estate records (and the laws the underpin them) will be the major concepts covered.
 Methods for compiling and documenting Southern families will also be discussed.
 Problem-solving activities throughout the week will be used to cement these methodologies.

 Advanced Research Techniques for German Genealogy

 Michael D. Lacopo, DVM